t-prinz/satellite-api/README.md

-# satellite-api
+# satellite-reports
-Sample use of Satellite API
+Example Python script to generate a patch report from Satellite 6 using the API